okta/okta.github.io/_source/_posts/2017-11-29-bootiful-development-with-spring-boot-and-react.md

 If you've read this blog for a bit, you might remember my [Bootiful Development with Spring Boot and Angular](/blog/2017/04/26/bootiful-development-with-spring-boot-and-angular) tutorial.
 Today, I'll show you how to build the same application, except with React this time.

 This post shows how you can build a UI and an API as separate apps.
-You’ll learn how to create REST endpoints with Spring MVC, configure Spring Boot to allow CORS, and create an React app to display its data.
-This app will display a list of beers from the API, then fetch a GIF from [GIPHY](https://giphy.com/) that matches the beer’s name.
-I'll also show you to to integrate Okta and its OpenID Connect (OIDC) support to lock down your API and add authentication to your UI.
+You’ll learn how to create REST endpoints with Spring MVC, configure Spring Boot to allow CORS, and create a React app to display its data.
+This app will show a list of beers from the API, then fetch a GIF from [GIPHY](https://giphy.com/) that matches the beer’s name.
+I'll also show you to integrate Okta and its OpenID Connect (OIDC) support to lock down your API and add authentication to your UI.

 Let's get started!